 We’ve compiled our most important tips and answers related to heat pumps.
-These come from actual customer questions to help home owners across Central Indiana save money, understand their systems, and be more comfortable.
+These come from actual customer questions and help homeowners across Central Indiana save money, understand their systems, and be comfortable.

-More than ever before homes in the Indianapolis area are using a heat pump combination, rather than a traditional air conditioner – gas furnace combination.
-For a long time limitation in the technology made our climate an unlikely place to find a heat pump in your home, but with improvements in technology and new developments opting for electric only infrastructure, more home owners are finding themselves living in a heat pump conditioned home for the first time.
-Leaving all the technical details aside, I wanted to give some practical details of what having a heat pump in your home will look like to help your run it more efficiently and what normal operation look like.
+More than ever before, homes in the Indianapolis area are using a heat pump combination, rather than a traditional air conditioner – gas furnace combination.
+Previously, limitation in technology made our climate an unlikely place to find a heat pump in your home.
+But now with improvements in technology and new developers opting for electric-only infrastructure, more home owners are finding themselves with heat pumps for the first time.
+Leaving all the technical details aside, we wanted to give some practical details of what having a heat pump in your home will look like.
+This helps you run it more efficiently and know what normal operation look like.
 To learn more about how Heat Pumps work, check out our HVAC 101.

-The main difference you will notice between a traditional thermostat and a heat pump thermostat is a setting called “Emergency Heat”.
-Emergency Heat (also called backup heat, heat strips, heat pack) is a backup heat source that comes on when A) the heat pump can not reach the temperature setting, or B) the temperature setting increases and the system tries to raise temperature more quickly.
+The main difference you will notice between traditional thermostats and heat pump thermostats is a setting called “Emergency Heat.”
+Emergency Heat (also called backup heat, auxiliary heat, heat strips, or heat pack) is a backup heat source that comes on when A) the heat pump can not reach the temperature setting, or B) the temperature setting increases and the system tries to raise temperature quickly.

 Because the heat pump operates during the winter, the outdoor temperature has an impact on the system.
 As the outdoor temperature drops, the heat pump coil temperature also drops.
-At some point you will see frost start to develop on the outdoor system to the point that the system starts to look like an ice cube.
+At some point you will see frost start to develop on the outdoor system, which is normal.
 This requires that the system periodically goes into a defrost mode.
 This is a normal part of the system, but many times home owners are concerned since this can be an audibly loud process.

 One of the other common questions we get is about the temperature of the air coming from the vents in the winter.
 This is just a fact of how the systems are designed to operate.
-To reach a thermostat set point of 68, a heat pump will provide a lower temperature but a longer run time to reach that set point, whereas a gas furnace will have a warmer temperature from the vents, but a shorter run time.
-When I say lower, expect the temperature from the vents to be 95 – 100 degrees with most heat pumps, where a gas furnace might have 120 degree temperature coming from the vents.
+To reach a thermostat set point of 68, a heat pump will provide a lower temperature but a longer run time to reach that set point.
+A gas furnace will have a warmer temperature from the vents, but a shorter run time.
+Expect the temperature from the vents to be 95 – 100 degrees with most heat pumps.
+Conversely, a gas furnace might have 120 degree temperature coming from the vents.
 This will cause some home owners to say they “feel” warmer in a home with a gas furnace.
-Ultimately, the indoor temperature will be about the same, it just is a different approach to reach that comfort level.
+Ultimately, the indoor temperature will be about the same, it’s just a different approach to reach that comfort level.

 Have any other questions about your heat pump?
-Tweet us at @TrustHomesense or call our office at 317.670.0171.
+Reach out on our social channels or call our office at 317.670.0171.